mrdougal/padrino-talk/slide-5-not-rails.md

 <!--
-  eg: Device builds on warden, warden lives in rack
+  eg: Devise builds on warden, warden lives in rack
       Your business logic is possibly a simple ruby model -->